Gibbet Hill, Hindhead: History

 Gibbet Hill and the nearby area were mentioned by Dickens in his 1839 novel Nicholas Nickleby, in the scene where Nickleby was walking from London to Portsmouth.

 They walked upon the rim of the Devil's Punch Bowl; and Smike listened with greedy interest as Nicholas read the inscription upon the stone which, reared upon that wild spot, tells of a murder committed there by night.
 The grass on which they stood, had once been dyed with gore; and the blood of the murdered man had run down, drop by drop, into the hollow which gives the place its name.
 "The Devil's Bowl," thought Nicholas, as he looked into the void, "never held fitter liquor than that!"

 Dickens was referring to the murder on 24 September 1786 of an Unknown Sailor who was met by three men in the Red Lion at Thursley as he was travelling to his ship in Portsmouth.
 He bought them drinks and they then followed him and murdered him in the Devil's Punch Bowl.
 They were quickly apprehended at the Sun Inn in Rake, tried and executed, and their bodies hung on Gibbet Hill.
-The unknown sailor was buried in Thursley churchyard, and a memorial stone was erected on Gibbet Hill near the scene of the crime.
+The unknown sailor was buried in Thursley churchyard, and a memorial stone (now listed Grade II) was erected on Gibbet Hill near the scene of the crime.

+In 1890 it was the setting for "Gibbet Hill", a short story by Bram Stoker published in the Christmas supplement of the Daily Express.

 The area is also the setting for Sabine Baring-Gould's 1896 novel The Broom-squire, of which the sailor's (supposed) child is a central character.
-In 2000, Peter Moorey suggested that the sailor was an Edward Hardman.
+In 1986, Peter Moorey suggested that the sailor was an Edward Hardman.

 USAAF Curtiss-Wright C-46 Commando crash

-On 6 May 1945, a Curtiss-Wright C-46 Commando (44-77839) of the United States Army Air Forces was flying over Gibbet Hill in bad weather, when the aircraft struck a radar tower and crashed; all 30 passengers and crew died along with one person on the ground.
+On 6 May 1945, a Curtiss-Wright C-46 Commando (44-77839) of the United States Army Air Forces was flying over Gibbet Hill in bad weather when the aircraft struck a radar tower and crashed; all 30 passengers and crew died along with one person on the ground.